A Look At Amarin At $4

 Conclusion

 While Amarin still has a fair bit of upside if REDUCE-IT is successful and it gets approval for expanded indications for Vascepa, that upside is closer to 45% in a moderate success scenario compared to over 100% in mid-June.
-Obviously a stronger result for REDUCE-IT (such as a stop at the 80% look) would increase the upside significantly.
+Obviously, a stronger result for REDUCE-IT (such as a stop at the 80% look) would increase the upside significantly.

 If REDUCE-IT doesn't result in expanded approval, then there is some downside to the stock since it is now trading for close to 8x estimated 2017 net product revenues.